nasa/cumulus/docs/features/execution_payload_retention.md

 ## Execution backlog cleanup

-Because many users have accumulated a substantial backlog of un-cleaned execution payloads, this lambda specifies an update_limit configuration to avoid overwhelming elasticsearch or postgres and/or timing out lambda.
+Because many users have accumulated a substantial backlog of un-cleaned execution payloads, this lambda specifies an update_limit configuration to avoid overwhelming elasticsearch and hogging too many resources.

-### Suggested update_limit
-The cumulus core team has tested
+For backlog cleanup it is recommended the following
+  - set the daily_execution_payload_cleanup_schedule_expression to run this hourly: `"cron(0 * * * ? *)"`
+  - a conservative update_limit is 1,000,000: this has been tested to be workable on a 1 node t2.small.search cluster Starting with this configuration 24 million es records per day can be cleaned up.
+Once backlog has been taken care of, a similar configuration should be able to run once per day and keep up with ingest rate

 ### Configuration

 The following configuration flags have been made available in the `cumulus` module.
 They may be overridden in your deployment's instance of the `cumulus` module by adding the following configuration options:

 #### daily_execution_payload_cleanup_schedule_expression _(string)_